Tommy Jones (bowler): 2019 season

 On August 23, 2019, Jones won the Bowlerstore.com Classic in Coldwater, Ohio to capture his 19th PBA Tour title overall and his first since the 2016 season.
 This put him a 16th place tie with Chris Barnes on the all-time titles list.

 In October 2019, Jones was elected to the PBA Hall of Fame in his first year on the ballot.
 He was officially inducted during the PBA awards ceremony in Arlington, Texas on January 18, 2020.

 Jones also won the $100,000 top prize in the Bowlero Elite Series pro-am event on December 29.
 This was a non-title event and the earnings do not count toward official PBA totals.

 2020 season

 On January 19, 2020, one day after his induction into the PBA Hall of Fame, Jones won the PBA Hall of Fame Classic in Arlington, Texas.
 As the #2 seed for the stepladder finals, he defeated Chris Barnes in the semifinal match, and Darren Tang in the championship match.
-Jones bowled the PBA’s 27th televised 300 game in the championship match to claim his 20th PBA Tour title, tying Dick Ritger, Wayne Webb, and Amleto Monacelli for 13th on the all-time titles list.
+Jones bowled the PBA’s 27th televised 300 game in the championship match to claim his 20th PBA Tour title, which currently places him in a tie with Dick Ritger, Wayne Webb, and Amleto Monacelli for 14th on the all-time titles list.
 Jones' 300 game was just the third one in history rolled in a televised championship match (joining Bob Benoit and Mike Aulby), and the first-ever televised 300 game on a mixed oil pattern.
 (The left lane had a 45-foot pattern, while the right lane had a 38-foot pattern.)